Software requirements specification

 The software requirements specification document lists sufficient and necessary requirements for the project development.
-To derive the requirements, the developer needs to have clear and thorough understanding of the products under development.
+To derive the requirements, the developer needs to have a clear and thorough understanding of the products under development.
 This is achieved through detailed and continuous communications with the project team and customer throughout the software development process.

 The SRS may be one of a contract's deliverable data item descriptions or have other forms of organizationally-mandated content.

 Typically a SRS is written by a technical writer, a systems architect, or a software programmer.

+History

+Software requirement specifications are already used in software development processes as early as 1975.

+The purpose and content of software requirement specifications was formalised in 1983 by the IEEE.
+The standard was published in 1984 as IEEE-830-1984 and approved by ANSI.
+It was revised in 1993 and 1998, before being superseded by an international standard.
+This standard aimed at providing criteria for a good SRS, and recommendations about its content.
+It recognised the benefits of prototyping for the requirement engineering.
+It propose an example of structure and several variants.

+The ISO/IEC/IEEE 29148 standard "Systems and software engineering —Life cycle processes — Requirements engineering" superseded IEEE 830 in 2011.
+The current revision is from 2018.
+This standard is broader as it covers also requirement quality criteria, requirement management processes, and business requirement specification (BRS), as well as stakeholder requirement specification (StRS).
+It proposes a slightly changed example structure.

 Structure

 An example organization of an SRS is as follows: